JFelipeP/cld-srvr-cnfg/README.md

 # Spring Cloud
-Remote configuration form Microservices with Spring Cloud
+Remote configuration for Microservices with Spring Cloud